HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/kubernetes/kubernetes-runtime.md

 # Kubernetes runtime

-View the latest Kubernetes versions and platforms tested and supported for specific HCL Digital Experience (DX) 9.5 Kubernetes deployments.
+View the latest supported Kubernetes versions and platforms for HCL Digital Experience (DX) 9.5.

-!!! important "Operator-based deployments are discontinued"
+!!! important "HCL discontinued Operator-based deployments"
-    Beginning with HCL DX 9.5 CF200, HCL discontinued [Operator-based deployments](https://help.hcltechsw.com/digital-experience/9.5/containerization/deploy_container_platforms.html) and provides support only for [Helm-based deployments](../../../deployment/install/container/helm_deployment/overview.md).
-No further updates or fixes will be provided for operator-based deployments.
+    Beginning with HCL DX 9.5 CF200, HCL discontinued Operator-based deployments and provides support only for [Helm-based deployments](../../../deployment/install/container/helm_deployment/overview.md).
+No further updates or fixes will be provided for     Operator-based deployments.
 All customers must migrate to Helm-based deployments for their DX installations.
-HCL will support customers during the transition from operator-based deployments to Helm-based deployments.
+HCL will support customers during the transition from     Operator-based deployments to Helm-based deployments.
 For more information about the migration process, see [Migrating from Operator-based to Helm-based deployments](../../../deployment/install/container/operator-migration/operator_migration_preparation.md).

-For best results, customers should stay up to date on the latest HCL DX and Kubernetes releases and be aware that HCL DX provides all fixes in the latest release.
-Customers might be asked to upgrade to the latest HCL DX release to assist with problem determination.
+For or best results, customers should stay up to date with the latest HCL DX and Kubernetes releases.
+Because all fixes are delivered in the latest HCL DX release, customers might be asked to upgrade to the latest version to assist with problem determination.

 ## Kubernetes platform support policy